Tripsy/nextjs.test/README.md

 # TODO

-1. email-confirm-resend >> implement to login and register flows
-2. account/my > passwordUpdate & emailUpdate
+1. account/my > passwordUpdate & emailUpdate
-3. learn about react-dev-tools & recap NextJs documentation
+2. learn about react-dev-tools & recap NextJs documentation
-4. Replace all console.error with logging
+3. Replace all console.error with logging
-5. Add section "documentation"
+4. Add section "documentation"
-6. More language vars
+5. More language vars
-7. middleware.ts - for production ready it will need some revision -> security headers
+6. middleware.ts - for production ready it will need some revision -> security headers

 # IDEAS